OliverColeman/ahni/README.md

 In the cluster set-up multiple machines are controlled by an initial instance of AHNI.
 The controller and minions communicate via sockets, with each minion instance acting as a server which waits for requests from the controlling instance.
+Minions may be started manually, or automatically by the controlling machine via ssh.
 See `properties/bain-test-pass-through-flip.properties` and the javadoc for `com.ojcoleman.ahni.evaluation.BulkFitnessFunctionMT` for more information.

 ## Development and Creating New Experiments